On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 \section{Block-normalization of powers}

 We recall that the normalized form of a square (power) of a spinned word in normal form may not be equal to the square (power) of its normal form.
-We study in this section how normalization behaves with respect to powers $\sigma^n$ for an episturmian substitution $\sigma$.
+We study in this section how normalization behaves with respect to powers $\sigma^n$ for an episturmian substitution $\sigma$, by describing a normalization algorithm in Section \ref{subsec:algo}.
+Examples are given in Section \ref{subsec:examples}, and more precise statements are provided in Sections \ref{subsec:secondlevel}, \ref{subsec:moreIII} and \ref{subsec:morenormalform}.
+Lastly, the normalization of $[\sigma]^n$ in the case where the normalized directive word of $\sigma$ contains only one letter is handled in Section \ref{subsec:oneletter}.